abemelvin/tiamat/README.md

 #### Modifiability

-Source: Researcher.
+Source: Researcher
   Stimulus: Deploy additional hosts to the mock network.
   Environment: Pre-deployment or experiment run-time.
 Artifact: Infrastructure configuration files.
 Response: Deployed infrastructure continues uninterrupted, and newly defined hosts are deployed in real time Response measure: Less than 30 minutes needed for each new host to deploy, no downtime experienced for infrastructure already deployed beforehand